Check out student projects here: Fashion Studies, Construction Technology & Foods Studies

 Students could be actively involved in conducting interviews, hosting weekly/daily announcements, creating still image place cards for events, content for weekly Hallway Monitor displays, Students of the Month displays (print and digital), planning and videotaping of interview, productions and concerts, video editing for highlight clips, production DVDs, broadcasting and webcasting special events.

-Fashion Studies is not just about sewing, it is about creativity, design and inspiration.
-When you register in Fashion Studies you will be introduced to many different elements of fashion like fashion designers, fashion illustrations, merchandising, retailing, repair/recycle ,leatherwork, quilting, outerwear, active wear, knitting, beading just to mention a few of the 47 courses offered.
+Fashion Studies is not just about sewing, it is about creativity, design, and inspiration.
+When you register in Fashion Studies you will be introduced to many other different elements of fashion like drafting textile science, technology, the world of designers, illustration, business, upcycling, outerwear, active wear, textile art, knitting/crochet, and more.
+The courses offered will help you develop important life skills that can transfer to other disciplines or lead to a career in a dynamic and exciting industry.

-- Fashion & Design – Fashion Illustration, Couture, Draping, Pattern Drafting, Flat Pattern
+Fashion & Design – Fashion Illustration, Couture, Creating Accessories, Creative Costuming, Cultural Fashion

-- Fashion Fabrics and Production – Sewing Fundamentals and Construction, Speciality Fabrics, Active wear, Knitwear, Outdoor Clothing, Creating Home Décor
+Fashion Fabrics and Production – Sewing Fundamentals and Construction, Textiles and Their Care, Draping, Pattern Drafting, Speciality Fabrics, Active wear, Knitwear, Outdoor Clothing, Creating Home Décor, Textiles Arts, Surface Embellishment, Digital Embroidery

-- Fashion & History- Creative Costuming, Theatrical Costuming, Textile Arts, Evolution of Fashion, Cultural Fashions
+Fashion & History - Theatrical Costuming, Evolution of Fashion, Cultural Fashion

 Fashion Studies 9